JonathansMoon/processordat/README.md

 Examples of hosts configured by default in run.sh, but you can modify them.
 To run the app go to: http://localhost:8003/

+## :information_source: Important
+The application fetches the .dat files within the storage/app/public/ in folder and generates the reports within storage/app/public/out

 ## :memo: License
 This project is under the MIT license.